 Not all trees are created equal, and neither are chippers.

+Woods can range widely in density and their fibrous makeup.
 The types of trees you'll find listed below have some of the most difficult types of wood to chip.
 Your everyday chippers and chipper shredders won't be able to process them.

 You'll want a large commercial-grade chipper shredder for this kind of a load.
 The shredding capability will be useful for processing the fronds, and the commercial strength of the chipper blades will enable you to chip wood from the trunk.

 Melaleuca trees are native to Australia.
 However, they were introduced to the U.S. via the coastline states of California and Florida, where warm climates allowed them to thrive.

 Because unseasoned melaleuca wood falls around 1530 on the Janka scale, chipping a melaleuca tree requires a large commercial-grade chipper, but it can generate supplemental income.
 Melaleuca wood chips are incredibly resistant to termites.
 As a result, they're popular for use in landscaping and can be sold to landscapers and homeowners alike.